-This course focuses on the function and interpretation of cultural arrangements and practices and their implications for working in a cross-cultural context.
+A course focusing on the function and interpretation of cultural arrangements and practices and their implications for working in a cross-cultural context.
+Offered alternate years.

 SO 225.
 Issues of Developing Nations I (3)

 A course designed to guide students in the study of under or lesser developed nations.
 Recognizing the issues are complex, the course covers the interrelatedness of political, cultural and economic development as well as the influences of religion, conflicts and special populations.
 The course is interdisciplinary in nature.
 Offered alternate years.